This diagram shows the relationship between conversations and other entities such as users and stats:

 CALL_RECORDINGS table, with details such as the language the call took place in and the duration of the call.
 Any activities done on the call, such as feedback or comments are stored in the

-USER_CONVERSATION_GONG_ACTIVITIES page.
+USER_CONVERSATION_GONG_ACTIVITIES table.
 The

 USER_CONVERSATION_GONG_ACTIVITIES table holds the ID of the user who did the activity, as well as the date and time and the activity type.

 Email and meeting details are stored in the